-Managing and exchanging money in Mexico is an important consideration for your trip.
+Managing your money in Mexico is an important consideration whether you are coming here on vacation or whether you are relocating here on a more permanent basis.
 You need to understand the currency used in Mexico (pesos), the best way to exchange currency, and any fees your credit and debit cards charge for international transactions and withdrawals.

 Money in Mexico